RenYang-home/HLVC/README.md

 ```
 python HLVC_video_fast/slow.py --path BasketballPass --frame 101 --mode PSNR --l 1024 --enh 1
 ```
+**Notice:** Although WRQE shoule be at the decoder side, we also add it to the encoder in this demo to make users easier to get the complete results.
+The compressed frames before WRQE will be stored as ./(output_path)/frames_beforeWRQE/fxxx.png, and the output after WRQE (if enabled) will be stored as ./(output_path)/frames_HLVC/fxxx.png, which is the final result of the HLVC approach.

 Notice for MacOS and Window users: